The Entrance to the Grand Canal, Venice by Canaletto

-This Canaletto is a typical example of the vedute paintings popular with Grand Tour travellers of the 1700’s as a visual record of their travels.
+This Canaletto is a typical example of the ‘vedute paintings’ popular with Grand Tour travellers of the 1700s as a visual record of their travels.
 Canaletto was one of the more famous painters of city views or vedute, especially of Venice.
-During 1746 to 1756 he worked in England where he created many paintings of the sights of London.
+From 1746 to 1756 he worked in England where he created many paintings of the sights of London.
 He was highly successful in England and became famous thanks to the British merchant and connoisseur Joseph Smith who sold his large collection of Canaletto’s paintings to King George III in 1762.
-Canaletto’s paintings became highly prized as during the 18th century European monarchs vied for his grandest paintings.
+Canaletto’s paintings became highly prized as during the 18th century European monarchs vied for his grandest pictures.

 - Title: The Entrance to the Grand Canal, Venice

 - Artist: Canaletto

 - Medium: Oil on canvas

 - Dimensions Height: 49.6 mm (1.95 in).
 Width: 736 mm (28.98 in).

 - Museum: Museum of Fine Arts, Houston